 - 1. Prepare the sawmill for alignment

 - 2. Adjust the blade parallel to the bed rails

 - 3. Adjust the blade guide arm parallel to the saw head brace

 - 4. Align blade guides to the blade

-- 5. Adjust side supports square to the bed

-- 6. Final Adjustments.
+- 5. Final Adjustments.

 To insure accurate alignment, the sawmill frame must be level and a blade properly installed.